 Our team of water-measuring experts use the images to analyze and record:

 How do pictures of snow predict the future?

 While we cannot totally predict the future, Snowtography allows us to make educated guesses based on patterns we see in the photos.

 Our analysts and engineers look at factors like how deep snow is at different elevations and how long it takes to melt.
 They also use nearby gauges for rain and snow to plan how much water may run off from each snowfall event.

 The information gives us a better understanding of how much water will fill our reservoirs each spring.
 This is how we can predict the Valley’s future water supply.

 Why did SRP develop Snowtography?

 We developed a camera to monitor the watershed and manage the water supply.
-It’s like the camera we used in our 2017 SRP Flowtography® project that helped us better understand the behavior of:
+It’s like the camera we used in our 2017 SRP Flowtography® project which you can learn more about here (SRP Snowtography) that helped us better understand the behavior of:

 - Snow accumulation

 Snowtography helps us understand the nuances of where our water comes from.
 Additionally, it shows how that area changes over time so we can adapt our water management and planning.